-(iii) Lazare Kaplan International Inc. is a U.S. based diamond company ("LKI").
+(ii) Lazare Kaplan International Inc. is a U.S. based diamond company ("LKI").
 Lazare Kaplan Belgium NV is LKI's Belgian affiliate ("LKB").
 LKI and LKB together are hereinafter referred to as "LK".
-The merger between KBC Bank and Antwerpse Diamantbank NV ("ADB") by absorption of the latter that took place on 1 July 2015 entails that KBC Bank is now a party to the proceedings below both in its own name and in its capacity as legal successor to ADB.
+The merger between KBC Bank and Antwerpse Diamantbank NV ("ADB") on 1 July 2015 entails that KBC Bank is now a party to the proceedings below, both in its own name and in its capacity as legal successor to ADB.
 However, for the sake of clarity, further reference is made to ADB on the one hand and KBC Bank on the other hand as they existed at the time of the facts described.